Representing an element in F_q[t] as the sum of two irreducibles

 \section{Introduction}

 Which monic elements $F$ in a polynomial ring $\Fq[t]$ can be written as the sum of two monic irreducibles of unequal degrees not larger than the degree of $F$?
-In a nutshell, our result says that such a representation is possible in odd characteristic if $q$ is sufficiently large relative to the degree of the polynomial $F$.
+In a nutshell, we prove that such a representation is possible in odd characteristic if $q$ is sufficiently large relative to the degree of the polynomial $F$.